 Students should make the effort to talk about course selection with their parents, teachers, and/or school counselor.
 Students should think about which courses will help them the most; which ones are needed to prepare for college and future career, how much time and energy are needed for other responsibilities such as family, sports, work, or other extracurricular activities.
-Make the most of the opportunities provided at PHS.
+Make the most of the opportunities provided at PHS

 Students need to select their classes and their alternate selections carefully during the scheduling period.
 Because classes are determined based on student interest, it is essential that we get an accurate count for each class.
 Once registration is complete, the courses will be scheduled for the student.
 When all of the students are scheduled, decisions will be made regarding the number of teachers needed to staff our high school.
 Therefore, students and parents should treat the course selection sheet as a contract.
 Parents indicate that they support the classes selected by signing the course selection sheet.
+If a student does not pass in their course selection sheet, their counselor will choose their classes for them.